SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/stats/stats_engine_hours.md

 #### errors

-* 204 – Entity not found (if there is no tracker with such id belonging to authorized user).
+* 204 – Entity not found - if there is no tracker with such id belonging to authorized user.
-* 208 – Device blocked (if tracker exists but was blocked due to tariff restrictions or some other reason).
+* 208 – Device blocked - if tracker exists but was blocked due to tariff restrictions or some other reason.
-* 211 – Requested time span is too big (if interval between "from" and "to" is too big (maximum value specified in API config)).
+* 211 – Requested time span is too big - if interval between "from" and "to" is too big (maximum value specified in API config).
-* 214 – Requested operation or parameters are not supported by the device (if device does not have ignition input).
+* 214 – Requested operation or parameters are not supported by the device - if device does not have ignition input.
-* 219 – Not allowed for clones of the device (if specified tracker is a clone).
+* 219 – Not allowed for clones of the device - if specified tracker is a clone.